roloa-2/Cataclysm-DDA_variant/README_en.md

 but sadly, all text in mods are japanese at now.

-someday some english speaker requests transration, maybe I will transrate it,
+If someday some english speaker requests transration, maybe I will transrate it,

 - Battle Maid
   - This is not create by me, this mod created by unknown japanese someone.
   - Add some item, mercial arts and mutation
   - But most important additional features is friendly monster; メイドさん(ショゴス).
-  - メイドさん(ショゴス) means Ms.Maid (Shoggoth) in english. interacting her is one of main feature of this variant.
+  - メイドさん(ショゴス) means Ms.Maid (Shoggoth) in english. to made interactive her is one of main feature of this variant.
 - LittleMaid
   - This mod is trigger of Ms.Maid to be interactive.
 Of course, this mod depends Battle Maid.
 - Vibrator_Junkyard